mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Same person:** Could you say a little more about that?

-**Katagiri:** Well that is change: the function of change, the stream of change, broadly speaking.
-We analyze that function of change, dividing it into several things – again, *prāpti* and *aprāpti* – but these are just categories.
-So that means, broadly speaking, there is some force to combine, to put together something, to separate, always.
+**Katagiri:** Well that is *changing*: the function of change, the stream of change, broadly speaking.
+We analyze that function of change, dividing it into several things – *prāpti* and *aprāpti* – but these are just categories.
+But that means, broadly speaking, there is some force to combine, to put together something, to separate, always.
 That means appearing, disappearing.

-**Same person:** Could you develop a specific example, of something in everyday life that comes up and where...
+**Same person:** Could you develop a specific example of something in everyday life that comes up and where...

 **Katagiri:** Well, we always do it.
 Something happens.

 For instance...
 Well, here is a good example, okay?

 When I was at [Eiheiji](glossary#eiheiji) monastery, we had a big earthquake.
-It was evening of the day on which we performed the memorial service for Dogen’s death, at 5:00 pm.
-And then, right after the service, all the monks were about to leave the [zendo](glossary#zendo), several people in the end of the line stepped out from the zendo, and then the earthquake happened.
+It was evening of the day on which we performed the memorial service for Dogen’s death, [just before] five o’clock.
+Right after the service, all the monks were about to leave the [zendo](glossary#zendo), several people in the end of the line stepped out from the zendo, and then the earthquake happened.
 Fortunately there was no damage to the monastery, but the whole foundation, the hallways and steps dropped down almost an inch, that’s all.
 No damage.

 But here is a very good example.
 One of my friends was on vacation that day, a day off for him, so he went to Fukui City.
 It’s a little far from Eiheiji monastery ... now, it’s pretty quick, but at that time it took about thirty minutes or so from Eiheiji monastery to Fukui city.
 So, I don’t know what he did there, but anyway he went.
 He told me he wanted to see a movie, but he thought, “Oh, tonight is the memorial service; it’s the particular day of performing the memorial service for Dogen’s death.
 Let’s go back.”
 So he returned.
 And then at that time, the whole movie theater completely crashed; everybody died.
 Because there were several tiers, no posts; if you have a big earthquake, exactly “boom.”
 All the people died; but he was saved. *(Transcriber’s Note: The earthquake killed 3,769 people.
 See [Wikipedia: 1948 Fukui earthquake](https://en.wikipedia.org/wiki/1948_Fukui_earthquake))*

 Do you understand?
-This is a very good example. *[The group laughs – perhaps because no one understands how this is a good example.]*
+This is a very good example.

 One more person was on the train from Fukui City to Eiheiji monastery, because he too thought, “Oh, today is the particular day of performing a memorial service for Dogen, so let’s go back.”
 He was also in the city, and also he wanted to see the movie, but he was at that time right in the middle of the trip.
 And then, the train completely tipped off the track.
 But he survived.
 Do you understand?
 This is a very good example.